 Each TLB entry describes a segment of memory containing two adjacent pages.
 When the input address falls in a page described by a TLB entry, the TLB supplies the physical memory address for that page.
-The translated address, now physical instead of virtual, is passed on to the cache, as shown in Figure 1-1.
+The translated address, now physical instead of virtual, is passed on to the cache, as shown in Figure 1-1 on page 6.